highfidelity/hifi_tests/tests/engine/interaction/pick/collision/parenting_on_server/story.md

 - Be in HMD mode
 - Press "n" twice to advance to the next step
 - Move your dominant hand controller around.
 Verify a capsule-shaped visualization follows where the controller is pointing.
 - Verify the capsule is red when colliding or near things, but green otherwise.
+This collision check has been made less sensitive, so the capsule will need to be overlapping more deeply with a collision mesh to be considered colliding.
 - Verify contact points appear when the capsule is red.

 ### Step 5